-- Applications for admission are available at goapplytexas.org, mycoalition.org, or commonapp.org.
-Texas Tech has no preference for one type of application over another, but it's important that you submit only one per admissions cycle. - \$75 application fee or fee waiver - Create your RaiderConnect account raiderconnect.ttu.edu - Complete the Self-Reported Academic Record (SRAR) through your RaiderConnect account - Official SAT and/or ACT scores (Optional) Learn more at www.admissions.ttu.edu/testoptionalSAT code: 6827 ACT code: 4220
+- Applications for admission are available at goapplytexas.org, or commonapp.org.
+Texas Tech has no preference for one type of application over another, but it's important that you submit only one per admissions cycle. - \$75 application fee or fee waiver - Create your RaiderConnect account raiderconnect.ttu.edu - High school transcript - Official SAT and/or ACT scores (Optional) Learn more at www.admissions.ttu.edu/testoptionalSAT code: 6827 ACT code: 4220